frappe/books_docs/docs/setting-up/opening-balances.md

 ---

 Congratulations!
-You have now set you Opening Balances. :tada:
+You have now set your Opening Balances. :tada:

 This brings your books to the same position that was present in your previous accounting system.